sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/01_preprocessing.md

         └── <MO name>_<gee tile id>.vrt
 ```

+The data are stored in a folder using the name of the optical mosaic as it was created in the first section of this article.
+As the number of data is spatially too big to be exported at once, the data are divided into smaller pieces and brought back together in a `<MO name>_<gee tile id>.vrt` file.

 > **Tip:**
 >
 > The full folder structure is required to read the `.vrt` file.

-Now that you've downloaded the optical mosaic, you can use it in other SEPAL workflows or transfer it to your computer using [FileZilla](../setup.filezilla.html).
+Now that you've downloaded the optical mosaic, you can use it in other SEPAL workflows or transfer it to your computer using [FileZilla](https://filezilla-project.org/).